SocksTheWolf/AntiScamBot/README.md

 - Server ID: Right click your server icon and click on Copy Server ID
 - Role ID: Go to your Server Settings -> Roles -> "..." button for the role -> Copy Role ID
 - Channel ID: Right click the channel and click on Copy Channel ID

+---

+If you want to have a publicly accessible API endpoint for your bot instance, you can [clone this project](https://github.com/SocksTheWolf/AntiScamBotAPI).